sudoyashi/Joshis-Garage/_posts/2023-07-15-badradrepairs.markdown

     - Clean cooling system
     - Fill with new coolant

-## Summary - Take your time, but not without trying
+## Conclusion: Take your time, but not without trying

+I don't want to rush the build process just to get it on the road.
 My skills and approach toward fixing and rebuilding a project have come settled down into my rhythm.
-I don't want to rush the build process just to get it on the road.
-I want to do at least some of the work more responsibly so I'm taking my time and spending a bit more money to get the job done safer.
+I want to do the work more responsibly, so I'm taking my time and spending a bit more money to get the job done safer.

-Back when I started on my project car, I didn't have as much money or know-how to fix or diagnose anything.
+When I started on my project car, I didn't have as much money or know-how to fix or diagnose anything.
 My work was less than average at best and I don't know how I got by with the work I put in before.
 I like to believe I'm a little smarter now and I'm writing more notes for future me.
 Hopefully, this helps me out and maybe some other people too.